 When syslog data arrives in a destination such as Splunk or Elasticsearch, the human-readable timestamp – and the hostname – are superfluous.
 They’re already being delivered in the extracted timestamp field (as epoch time), and the host field.
-Having this data in the message field adds 25-30 bytes per event.
-This might sound small but in some cases this might represent more than 20% of the overall data volume.
+This data in the message field adds 25-30 bytes per event.
+This might sound small, but in some cases, this might represent more than 20% of the overall data volume.

-Syslog data sent with RFC 5424’s TimeQuality feature adds up to an additional 63 bytes per event.
-This is all data that is rarely searched, and the extracted timestamp is already in _time, epoch time format, with millisecond precision if available.
+Syslog data sent with RFC 5424’s TimeQuality feature adds up to 63 bytes per event.
+This is all rarely searched data, and the extracted timestamp is already in _time, epoch time format, with millisecond precision if available.
 These 63 bytes of data are just an added storage + indexing burden on the destination system.

 Reducing Management Complexity:

 Stream is a native Syslog receiver, just like rsyslog and syslog-NG.
 You may be able to retire or repurpose your existing Syslog servers completely, replacing that functionality with Stream workers instead, and those same Stream workers also support receiving on other protocols.
 All of the issues mentioned above can be addressed within Stream, without hand-editing config files.

 Minimizing possibility of data loss: